fuyutaa/menuInUnity/README.md

  DISCLAIMER : We will do just the basic of a menu for a PC game (fullscreen toggle, resolution).
 No design, just buttons.

+ **Alls objects, when possible, will be TMPro based.
+It means that for example, a Dropdown will be TMP_Dropdown based**

 Original video tutorial by TUTO UNITY FR alias zef, on youtube : https://www.youtube.com/channel/UCJRwb5W4ZzG43J5_dViL6Fw https://github.com/TUTOUNITYFR